 How to plan for your future care

 Advance care planning is a part of healthy aging, not only for those facing serious illness.
-OptumCare® Medical Group can help you talk with your loved ones and doctor about the care you want if your condition changes and you can't speak for yourself.
+OptumCare® offers advance care planning to help you talk with your loved ones and doctor about the care you want if your condition changes and you can't speak for yourself.

 One out of every three people will need someone to make decisions for them at some point.
 It’s best to be prepared.
 Establishing your plan now can reduce stress and give you and your loved ones peace of mind.